Osram to cut 4,700 jobs after spin-off from Siemens

-FRANKFURT German lightbulb maker Osram will cut another 4,700 jobs, or 12 percent of its workforce, and sell factories to compete with Asian rivals after being spun off from parent company Siemens.
+FRANKFURT German lightbulb maker Osram will cut another 4,700 jobs, or 12 percent of its workforce, and sell factories to compete with Asian rivals after being spun off from parent company Siemens (SIEGn.DE).

-Osram, which has annual sales of about 5 billion euros ($6.5 billion), said on Friday it wanted to save 1 billion over three years, with half the savings coming from procurement.
+Osram, which has annual sales of about 5 billion euros (4.0 billion pounds), said on Friday it wanted to save 1 billion over three years, with half the savings coming from procurement.

 The firm, set to be spun off in the spring, has been slow to shift to light-emitting diodes (LED) from traditional incandescent bulbs, while Asian rivals built up capacity and drove down prices.